 elmspa is a hidden gem situated just blocks from Cabbagetown and Yorkville.
 This boutique spa offers exclusive treatments for women and men in a zen-inspired environment, with seven specialized treatment rooms, two steam rooms, an infrared sauna, rain shower and garden terrace area.
 The combination of natural woods with water features and zen pebbles — makes this a truly unique space to soothe the body and the soul.

 Bangkok Garden has been serving up authentic Thai cuisine since 1982 in a casual fine dining atmosphere.
-Open for lunch, Monday to Friday and dinner Monday to Sunday.
-The lunch buffet and dinner menu offer several options to suit dietary restrictions including vegetarian, gluten-free and vegan items.
+Open for lunch, Monday to Friday, and dinner Monday to Sunday.
+The all-day menu offers several options to suit dietary restrictions including vegetarian, gluten-free, and vegan items.
 Bangkok Garden is recognized by Thailand’s Ministry of Commerce as a ‘Thai Select Premium’ restaurant.

 Lunch: Monday to Friday 11:30am – 2:30pm | Dinner: Monday to Sunday 5 pm – 10pm | Reservations: 416.977.6748